Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 How to Print and Mount Exhibition Labels

-Prepare the labels by adding a border or outline to follow when cutting, flattening the layers in export, setting text as outlines (or text as curves in Affinity Designer), and setting your colors to CMYK to prevent issues when printing.
+Prepare the labels by adding a border or outline to follow when cutting.
+Then flatten the layers in export, and set text as outlines (or text as curves in Affinity Designer).
+Also set your colors to CMYK to prevent issues when printing.

 Paper